 Thirteen miles of trails provide opportunities for hiking, bicycling, and horseback riding.
 Options for camping include a full facility campground and primitive camping areas.

-If you rent canoes or kayaks from the Park please stop by the Island for a drink or a snack on your way down your river.
+If you rent canoes or kayaks from the Park please stop by the Island for a drink or a snack on your way down the river.
 For information visit their website, www.floridastateparks.org/WekiwaSprings, or call (407) 884-4311.